When selecting a Child Restraint System for your child, always:

 For a seat belt to fit properly, the lap belt must lie comfortable across the upper thighs, not the stomach.
 The shoulder belt should lie comfortable across the shoulder and chest and not across the neck or face.
 Children under age 13 must always be properly restrained to minimize the risk of injury in an accident, sudden stop or sudden maneuver.

-Hyundai Santa Cruz 2021-2024 Owners Manual: Surround View Monitor Settings
+Hyundai Santa Cruz 2021-2025 Owners Manual: Driving with a Trailer

-front passenger seat cushion.
+riding in the front passenger seat can